pwnwiki/msfwiki/index.md

 ### Live Online Copy:

-You can find a copy of the project online at: (to be updated)
+You can find a copy of the project online at: http://msf.pwnwiki.io/

 ### Offline Use: